 Malden suite is located a short distance from labour ward and theatres.
 There is timely access to a team of doctors including Obstetricians, Paediatricians and Anaesthetists dependant on need.

 Partners are welcome to stay in hospital for the duration of the stay.
 The postnatal rooms are equipped with reclining chairs for sleeping overnight.

 The midwife will discuss an individual discharge plan soon after birth.
-Many women choose to return home within a few hours of birth, the average length of stay on Malden is 6 hours
+Many women choose to return home within a few hours of birth, the average length of stay on birth centre is 6 hours